ABOUT OUR DEBATE TOURNAMENTS!

 WHAT HAPPENS AT A TOURNAMENT?

-At a tournament there are three or four rounds of debate, each lasting about an hour.
+At a tournament there are three rounds of debate, each lasting about an hour (90 minutes for Policy Debate).
 Each team will have to debate both sides of every issue.
 The outcome of debate is determined by a citizen judge who renders a decision.
 The outcome of the debate will not be shared at the end of the round, but students will receive oral feedback from judges who try to include both something positive and something constructive.
 Students will learn how they did in each round at the end of the day.
 Every New York City Urban Debate League tournament ends with a big celebration at an awards ceremony where students receive recognition for their successes.

 WHY DOES IT TAKE SO LONG TO GET THINGS STARTED IN THE MORNING?
 WHAT ARE ALL THE DELAYS?